-\textbf{Definition 1:} (\emph{collective-individual paradigm}) \emph{The collective model can discriminate a test instance belonging to the known $N$ classes, and also recognize an unknown or unseen instance by classifying it as an open-world or base class.
-Afterwards, the collective model incrementally adds $m$ new classes and updates itself to produce a predicted model $\mathcal{M}_{N+m}$ without retraining from scratch on the whole dataset.
-The known class set is also updated $\mathcal{C}_{t+1}=\mathcal{C}_{t}+\{\mathrm{N}+1, \ldots, \mathrm{N}+m\}$.
-In the collective-individual paradigm, a factory manufactures the collective model using base classes and open-world classes.
-The micro-institution or user trains the individual model initialized and reconstructed from learngene on the target learning task of novel classes.}
+(\emph{collective-individual paradigm}) \emph{The collective model can discriminate a test instance belonging to the known $\mathrm{N}$ classes, and also recognize an unknown or unseen instance by classifying it as an open-world or base class.
+Afterwards, the collective model incrementally adds $\mathrm{M}$ new classes and updates itself to produce a predicted model $\mathcal{M}_\mathrm{N+M}$ without retraining from scratch on the whole dataset.
+The known class set is updated $\mathcal{C}_{t+1}=\mathcal{C}_{t}+\{\mathrm{N+1}, \ldots, \mathrm{N+M}\}$.
+In the collective-individual paradigm, a factory manufactures the collective model with base classes and open-world classes.
+The micro-institution or user trains the individual model initialized from learngene on the target learning task of novel classes.}